GorbulasDev/learnelectra/docs/electrapay_setup.md

 ## How to Install and Setup the ElectraPay WordPress Plugin

 ElectraPay WordPress plugin is an easy to install WordPress plugin.
 WooCommerce must be installed as well before installing this plugin.
-At this time, the plugin is not listed on the WordPress plugin page, which is due to the fact that the Electra development team is working to create a product before submitting it to be included on the WordPress Plugin page.
+At this time, the plugin is not listed on the WordPress plugin page, which is due to the fact that the Electra Protocol development team is working to create a product before submitting it to be included on the WordPress Plugin page.

 In the meantime, you can easily set up the plugin by manually downloading and installing through your WordPress Plugin page on the backend of your website.
 To do so, navigate to the Plugins section on your WordPress Dashboard and follow the steps below.